helm/community/helm-v3/deisgn-proposal.md

 ## Summary

 - Tiller is gone, and there is only one functional component (`helm`)
-- Charts are updated with a new Chart.yaml, libraries, schematized values, and the ext directory
+- Charts are updated with libraries, schematized values, and the ext directory
 - Helm will use a "lifecycle events" emitter/handler model.
 - Helm has an embedded Lua engine for scripting some event handlers.
 Scripts are stored in charts.
 - State is maintained with two types of object: Release and a release version Secret